noob110/Apriori-python/README.md

-# Apriori-python
+# Apriori-Python
-Implementation of Apriori Algortihm[1] in python
+Implementation of Apriori Algortihm[1] in Python

 Data (can be any file type, but type csv always gets expected output):
 Each row of data will be considered as a transaction.